-It is the responsibility of students to wash dishes and clean surfaces in kitchens when finished using them and to keep kitchens clean and tidy.
+Students are expected to wash dishes and clean surfaces in kitchens after using them and to keep kitchens clean and tidy.

 Some kitchens have induction hobs, and the College provides pots and pans for use with these.
-Some kitchens have specific instructions for using appliances (such as safety timers on ovens) and manuals should be reviewed before use, which can be found on the Intranet.
+Some kitchens have specific instructions for using appliances (such as safety timers on ovens) and manuals, which can be found on the Intranet should be reviewed before use.

-Items should be separated into the correct bins: food waste, recycling, non-recycling.
+Waste items should be separated into the correct bins for: food waste, recycling, non-recycling.